 Preheat oven to 350º.

-Bake at 350º for 50-60 minutes.
-I use a meat thermometer to check for doneness.
-I’ve had a lot more success getting perfectly cooked and moist meatloaf since I started using a thermometer.
-The USDA recommends that all ground beef, lamb, pork and veal mixtures be cooked to 160º and ground turkey and chicken mixtures, to 165º.
-For meatloaf, you could take the meat out of the oven when the meat thermometer says 155º and rely on carryover heat to finish the cooking.
+The USDA recommends that all ground beef, lamb, pork and veal mixtures be cooked to 160º, and that ground turkey and chicken mixtures cook to 165º.
+For meatloaf, you can take the meat out when the meat thermometer says 155º and rely on carryover heat to finish the cooking.

-When we make meatloaf at The Nashville Food Project, we figure 25 servings per each “hotel” pan.
-So, for 100 servings we’ll portion out 24 pounds of meat and 24 cups of breadcrumbs between four pans and then add the rest of the ingredients.
+When we make meatloaf at The Nashville Food Project, we figure 25 servings per hotel pan.
+For 100 servings we portion out 24 pounds of meat and 24 cups of breadcrumbs between four pans and then add the rest of the ingredients.

 The gorgeous eggs in the above photo were part of a weekly egg donation to TNFP by Sgt Twana Chick, who at the time of this photo, was the West Precinct Community Affairs Coordinator for the Metro Police Department.
 Sgt Chick is an example of one of the many fine citizens and businesses in Nashville who help feed the hungry with their marvelous food donations.